twobombs/thereminq-pqc/README.md

 - Qimcifa/findafactor
 - Shors'

-images will be delivered experimentally ready and/or with ThereminQ WebUI
+Container images will be delivered experimentally ready and/or with ThereminQ WebUI